meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp-environment-create.md

 Create a new environments by providing the name and description of the environment
 <pre class='codeblock-pre'>
 <div class='codeblock'>
-mesheryctl exp environment create [flags]
+meshplayctl exp environment create [flags]

 </div>
 </pre>